Are you looking for the best cycling tour in Bali? Then you’ve come to the right place.

 The rice fields

-Another fun experience was when we stopped at a rice field and Putu told us the entire process of growing rice.
+Another fun experience during our cycling tour was when we stopped at a rice field and Putu told us the entire process of growing rice.
 I don’t want to sound ignorant but I did not know growing rice was such a lengthy process.

 At first, I felt a bit uncomfortable because I wouldn’t want some foreigners to stand around staring at me while I was working hard.
 But Putu assured us that it was okay and after a while, the ladies even encouraged us to take pictures.